ArunaBisht/Machine_Learning_Trading_Bot/README.md

    ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-   As seen from below snapshot using SVM model, 'strategy predicted returns' are higher then 'actual returns'
+   Results of using SVM model, 'strategy predicted returns' are higher then 'actual returns'

   ![](snapshots/svm_cumm_actual_strategy_returns.PNG)

     ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-   As seen from below snapshot using logistics regression model, 'strategy predicted returns' are higher then 'actual returns' in starting and then goes down towards the end.
+   Results of logistics regression model, 'strategy predicted returns' are higher then 'actual returns' in starting and then goes down towards the end.

    ![](snapshots/cumm_LogisticRegression.PNG)

    ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-   As seen from the below Logistics Regression classification metrics -
+   Results of Logistics Regression classification metrics -

    What percent of your predictions were correct for 'sell'? - 44% What percent of your predictions were correct for 'buy'? - 54%